314dev/PI/docs/source/common/lightning_cli.rst

 Trainer Callbacks and arguments with class type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A very important argument of the :class:`~pytorch_lightning.trainer.trainer.Trainer` class is the :code:`callbacks`.
-In contrast to other more simple arguments which just require numbers or strings, :code:`callbacks` expects a list of instances of subclasses of :class:`~pytorch_lightning.callbacks.Callback`.
+A very important argument of the :class:`~pi_ml.trainer.trainer.Trainer` class is the :code:`callbacks`.
+In contrast to other more simple arguments which just require numbers or strings, :code:`callbacks` expects a list of instances of subclasses of :class:`~pi_ml.callbacks.Callback`.
 To specify this kind of argument in a config file, each callback must be given as a dictionary including a :code:`class_path` entry with an import path of the class, and optionally an :code:`init_args` entry with arguments required to instantiate it.
 Therefore, a simple configuration file example that defines a couple of callbacks is the following: